On this page

 Server Error 500, 502, 504

 500, 502, and 504 Server Error.
 Amplitude encountered an error while handling the request.
-A request with this response may not have been accepted by Amplitude.
-If you retry the request, it could duplicate the events.
+Amplitude may not have accepted a request with this response.
+If you retry the request, the retry could duplicate the events.
 To avoid duplication, send an insert_id in your requests.

 503 Service Unavailable

 503 Service Unavailable.
-Request failed because of an internal Amplitude issue.
+The request failed because of an internal Amplitude issue.
 Retrying a request with a 503 response doesn't risk duplicating events.

 Was this helpful?